-- 1. How have the recommendations of the 14th Finance Commission of India enabled the states to improve their fiscal position?
-2021 - 2.
+- 18. To what extent, in your opinion, as the decentralisation of power in India changed the governance landscape at the grassroots?
+2022 - 19.
+While the national political parties in India favour centralisation, the regional parties are in favour of State autonomy."
+Comment.
+2022 - 20.
+How have the recommendations of the 14th Finance Commission of India enabled the states to improve their fiscal position?
+2021 - 21.
 How far do you think cooperation, competition and confrontation have shaped the nature of federation in India?
 Cite some recent examples to validate your answer.
-2020 - 3.
-Indian Constitution exhibits centralising tendencies to maintain unity and integrity of the nation.
+2020 - 22.Indian Constitution exhibits centralising tendencies to maintain unity and integrity of the nation.
 Elucidate in the perspective of the Epidemic Diseases Act, 1897; The Disaster Management Act, 2005 and recently passed Farm Acts.
-2020 - The strength and sustenance of local institutions in India has shifted from their formative phase of 'Functions, Functionaries and Funds' to the contemporary stage of 'Functionality'.
+2020 - 23.
+The strength and sustenance of local institutions in India has shifted from their formative phase of 'Functions, Functionaries and Funds' to the contemporary stage of 'Functionality'.
 Highlight the critical challenges faced by local institutions in terms of their functionality in recent times.
-2020 - How is the Finance Commission of India constituted?
+2020 - 24.
+How is the Finance Commission of India constituted?
 What do you about the terms of reference of the recently constituted Finance Commission?
 Discuss.
-2018 - 6.
+2018 - 25.
 Assess the importance of Panchayat system in India as a part of local government.
 Apart from government grants, what sources the Panchayats can look out for financing developmental projects.
-2018 - 7.
+2018 - 26.
 "The local self-government system in India has not proved to be effective instrument of governance".
 Critically examine the statement and give your views to improve the situation.
-2017 - 8.
+2017 - 27.
 Discuss the essentials of the 69th Constitutional Amendment Act and anomalies, if any that have led to recent reported conflicts between the elected representatives and the institution of the Lieutenant Governor in the administration of Delhi.
 Do you think that this will give rise to a new trend in the functioning of the Indian federal politics?
-2016 - To what extent is Article 370 of the Indian Constitution, bearing marginal note "Temporary provision with respect to the State of Jammu and Kashmir", temporary?
+2016 - 28.
+To what extent is Article 370 of the Indian Constitution, bearing marginal note "Temporary provision with respect to the State of Jammu and Kashmir", temporary?
 Discuss the future prospects of this provision in the context of Indian polity.
-2016 - 10.Did the Government of India Act, 1935 lay down a federal constitution?
+2016 - 29.
+Did the Government of India Act, 1935 lay down a federal constitution?
 Discuss.
+2016

-2016 - 11.
-The concept of cooperative federalism has been increasingly emphasized in recent years.
+- 30. The concept of cooperative federalism has been increasingly emphasized in recent years.
 Highlight the drawbacks in the existing structure and the extent to which cooperative federalism would answer the shortcomings.
-2015 - 12.In absence of a well-educated and organized local level government system, 'Panchayats' and 'Samitis' have remained mainly political institutions and not effective instruments of governance.
+2015 - 31.In absence of a well-educated and organized local level government system, 'Panchayats' and 'Samitis' have remained mainly political institutions and not effective instruments of governance.
 Critically discuss.
-2015 - 13.
+2015 - 32.
 Though the federal principle is dominant in our Constitution and that principle is one of its basic features, but it is equally true that federalism under the Indian Constitution leans in favour of a strong Centre, a feature that militates against the concept of strong federalism.
 Discuss.
-2014

-- 14.Recent directives from Ministry of Petroleum and Natural Gas are perceived by the 'Nagas' as a threat to override the exceptional status enjoyed by the State.
+2014 - 33.Recent directives from Ministry of Petroleum and Natural Gas are perceived by the 'Nagas' as a threat to override the exceptional status enjoyed by the State.
 Discuss in light of Article 371A of the Indian Constitution.
-2013 - 15.
+2013 - 34.
 Many State Governments further bifurcate geographical administrative areas like Districts and Talukas for better governance.
 In light of the above, can it also be justified that more number of smaller States would bring in effective governance at State level?
 Discuss.
-2013 - 16.
+2013 - 35.
 Constitutional mechanisms to resolve the inter-state water disputes have failed to address and solve the problems.
 Is the failure due to structural or process inadequacy or both?
 Discuss.
 2013